umngao/Tassel5TagTaxaSel/README.md

 By running this GetSelTagTaxaDistFromDBPlugin, users can save hours or days of compute time, and terabites of storage space for large breeding datasets.

+### Note: Important Updates: The functionality of this modified plugin is now incorporated into an official TASSEL BUILD v5.2.66 (Oct 29, 2020)
+Users need to change the pluginname back to its original:  GetTagTaxaDistFromDBPlugin, and change "-tg" flag to "-tagFile".

+### Credits and Acknowledgements
+Dr. Xu Wang (K-STATE) developed the original code.
+Lynn Johnson of Dr. Ed.
+Buckler Lab (Cornell) incorporated this functionality into an official TASSEL Build..
+We also thank Terry Casstevens and Peter Bradbury of Ed Buckler group for communications and virtual meetings to incorporate this functionality into new TASSEL.
+We also thank Drs.
+Narinder Singh and Jesse Poland (K-State) on suggestions of using this plugin to do introgression prediction.